Hoang-Dang173/profile-page/README.md

 # Personal Profile

 This is the repository of my personal profile.
-The site is built using html, javascript and css.
+The profile page is built using html, javascript and css.
 Within this repository, there are:

   + a folder 'images' which contains all the images used.